hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The minimum gas price required for a transaction to be accepted into the[transaction pool](../../concepts/transactions/pool.md).
+The minimum gas price required for a transaction to be accepted into the [transaction pool](../../concepts/transactions/pool.md).

 ### `tx-pool-no-local-priority`